CMU-313/spring23-nodebb-team-c1/UserGuide.md

 11. Navigate to the General Discussion topics list
 12. Click on one of the private posts from the first user
 13. You should see an error page indicating no privilege
+14. On prexisting accounts, you should notice no increase in unread notifications from private marked posts

 ### Tests
 The tests for this feature can be found in test/topics.js.